Gluten Free Brownie Cookies (gluten free, grain free and refined sugar free)

 i have to give full credit for this recipe to my mum. she has been making a version of these brownie cookies for as long as i can remember, always for special occasions, with that reaction where everyone immediately asks for the recipe. i grew up eating them and when i started developing my own recipes, making a gluten free, refined sugar free and dairy free version that tasted just as good as hers became a bit of a personal mission. after a round of test batches, i finally got there and it's safe to say they are mother approved since she always asks me to make them lol

-chunky, gooey brownie cookies that are rich, decadent, and fudgy to the core. if you are a deep dark chocolate person, you have found your match. these went viral and i completely understand why. they look like they came from a bakery, the centre is properly gooey, the edges are crinkled and slightly crisp, and the sea salt on top takes the whole thing to another level.
+chunky, gooey brownie cookies that are rich, decadent, and fudgy to the core. if you are the type of person who likes chocolate with your chocolate then you have found your match. these went viral and i completely understand why. they look like they came from your local bakery, the centre is properly gooey, but the edges are crisp and the top is perfectly crinkled. with a sprinkle of sea salt as a finishing touch they truly taste so decadent, you will be surprised how easy they are to make.

 there are two things that make these cookies what they are and both matter. first, you whip the eggs and coconut sugar together until pale and slightly thickened before adding the melted chocolate. this incorporates air into the batter and is exactly what gives you those beautiful crackled tops. second, the batter goes into the freezer for 10 minutes before baking. it sounds like an extra step but it makes a real difference: it firms up the batter so the edges set properly in the oven while the centre stays completely soft and fudgy. please don't skip either step.

-coconut sugar is the sweetener here and it is doing a lot of work. it has a deeper, more complex flavour than regular white sugar, almost toffee-like, and it adds a real richness to the already intense dark chocolate batter. it also has a lower glycemic index than regular white sugar, which means it doesn't cause the same spike in blood sugar. it's also what creates that gorgeous shiny, crackled surface on top. if you swap it for a different granulated sweetener the cookies will still be delicious but that crackle won't be quite as dramatic.
+coconut sugar is the sweetener here and it works so well in this recipe. it has a deeper, more complex flavour than regular white sugar, almost toffee-like, and it adds a real richness to the already intense dark chocolate batter. it also has a lower glycemic index than regular white sugar, which means it doesn't cause the same spike in blood sugar. it's also what creates that gorgeous shiny, crackled surface on top. if you swap it for a different granulated sweetener the cookies will still be delicious but that crackle won't be quite as dramatic.

 the quinoa flour is what gives these cookies structure without any wheat flour. quinoa is technically a seed so it is naturally gluten free and grain free, and quinoa flour has a very mild, slightly nutty quality that disappears completely in the presence of all that dark chocolate. it keeps the cookies tender without making them cakey or dense. if you can't get hold of quinoa flour, a 1:1 gluten free flour blend works as a substitute. there is also an option to make these gluten free brownie cookies dairy free too (see the FAQ) however, i find that the butter version does taste slightly better and is fudgier.